Lab 07 – Non-parametric tests & Chi-squared tests

 Quick introduction

 The chi-square test is used to compare the observed distribution to an expected distribution, in a situation where we have two or more categories in discrete data.
-In other words, it compares multiple observed proportions to expected probabilities.
+In other words, it compares observed counts in categories to the counts expected under a null hypothesis.

 The formula is: